Reviews You Can Rely On

 Our Verdict

 The Milwaukee M12 Fuel Installation Drill Driver is an underwhelming offering in the world of convenient and compact 12-volt 5-in-1 drill drivers, and its design leaves you questioning what the designers at Milwaukee may have been thinking when they designed it like a pair of brass knuckles.
 While many of the 18-volt Milwaukee tools we have tested offered excellent performance, this model from their 12-volt line missed the mark.
-Our team was genuinely surprised and disappointed with this model, and would only consider this model over other models in our best drill review for those who are already heavily invested in Milwaukee's M12 line of tools.
+Our team was genuinely surprised and disappointed with this model, and would only recommend it for those who are already heavily invested in Milwaukee's M12 line of tools.

 REASONS TO BUY